-- The strengths of the individual student and needs resulting from the student's giftedness; - Results of recent evaluations and assessments that provide a gauge for determining where the student is currently performing; - For students with limited English proficiency, special language needs as they relate to the EP; and - For underachieving gifted students, twice exceptional students or students who are in foster care or other programs with inherent placement transitions, the socialemotional support services that the child will need in order to perform at their highest potential for achievement.
+- The strengths of the individual student and needs resulting from the student's giftedness; - Results of recent evaluations and assessments that provide a gauge for determining where the student is currently performing; - For students with limited English proficiency, special language needs as they relate to the EP; and - Gifted education services, including participation in regular education programs. - For underachieving gifted students, twice exceptional students or students who are in foster care or other programs with inherent placement transitions, the social- emotional support services that the child will need in order to perform at their highest potential for achievement.